hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/development-tools.md

         export FABRIC_VERSION=hlfv0.6

-    For v1.0-alpha, there is *nothing to as this the default*.
-But to 'unset' the v0.6, or to be explicit in using v1 use this command
+    {{site.data.conrefs.hlf_full}} v1.0-alpha is the default, but to 'unset' the v0.6, or to be explicit in using v1 use this command

         export FABRIC_VERSION=hlfv1